sanket0024/Algorithms/README.md

 - Java Swing programs

 Algo and DS
-  - Basic algorithms and some data structure code in Java
+  - Algorithms and some data structure code in Java

-CTCI:
-  - Refer to the CTCI book for CTCI folder questions
-  - Tried to minimize the complexity of the program

 Other:
   - Additional Java programs